-D2.9 In the event that the pilot vehicle does not initially comply with all performance criteria contained in the Technical Specifications, the City shall have the right to retain 5% of any payment that may have been established for the pilot vehicle.
+- (a) The Contractor shall produce one pilot vehicle for each type of vehicle with respect to the base order.
+This vehicle shall be one of the ultimate quantities of the base vehicle order.
+The pilot vehicle shall demonstrate that the vehicles fully meet all requirements of the Contract.
+The pilot vehicle shall be produced and delivered to the City for a minimum of thirty (30) Calendar Days prior to initiation of any production activities for the remaining vehicles unless otherwise authorized in writing by the City. - (b) In the event that the pilot vehicle does not initially comply with all performance criteria contained in the Technical Specifications, the City shall have the right to retain 5% of any payment that may have been established for the pilot vehicle.
 This amount shall be withheld until compliance is demonstrated.
 In the event that the compliance is subsequently determined to be impossible to achieve, the City may require all or a portion of the payment for the pilot vehicle to be forfeited as a penalty for the noncompliance.
 The amount of the penalty shall be negotiated by the parties.

-D2.10 Referencing APTA Guideline SP 1.3 Configuration and Performance Approval:

-(a) In order to assess the Contractor's compliance with the Technical Specifications, the City and the Contractor shall, at the Pre-Production Meeting, jointly develop a configuration and performance review document for review of the pilot vehicle.
-This document shall include appropriate performance standards for each test that is being required and the document shall become part of the official record of the pre-production meeting.

-D2.11 Referencing APTA Guideline SP 1.4 First Article Inspection - Production:

-- (a) The purpose of a first article inspection is to confirm that any components, systems, subsystems, major assemblies, subassemblies, products, parts, apparatuses, articles and other materials comply with the Technical Specifications and other Contract documents. - (b) Where required by the Contract documents or requested by the City, the Contractor shall cause first article inspections to be conducted.
+- (c) At the City's request and subject to the Contractor's build schedule, the Contractor may remove the pilot vehicle in any or all extensions that are similar build as the previous order. - D2.9 Referencing APTA Guideline SP 1.3 Configuration and Performance Approval: - (a) In order to assess the Contractor's compliance with the Technical Specifications, the City and the Contractor shall, at the Pre-Production Meeting, jointly develop a configuration and performance review document for review of the pilot vehicle.
+This document shall include appropriate performance standards for each test that is being required and the document shall become part of the official record of the pre-production meeting. - D2.10 Referencing APTA Guideline SP 1.4 First Article Inspection Production: - (a) The purpose of a first article inspection is to confirm that any components, systems, subsystems, major assemblies, subassemblies, products, parts, apparatuses, articles and other materials comply with the Technical Specifications and other Contract documents. - (b) Where required by the Contract documents or requested by the City, the Contractor shall cause first article inspections to be conducted.
 A first article inspection may include both a physical configuration inspection and a functional demonstration.
 First article inspections shall be conducted at the Contractor or Subcontractor's facility.
 The Contractor shall furnish to the City prior to each first article inspection a written inspection and demonstration plan for each item for review.
 The City's inspectors will attend each first article inspection unless the City provides a written waiver of its right to attend any such inspection.
 The results of each first article inspection shall be documented by the Contractor in a format deemed acceptable by the City, and all documents relating to the inspection shall be forwarded to the City.

-D2.12 Referencing APTA Guideline SP 1.4 Post-Delivery Tests:
+D2.11 Referencing APTA Guideline SP 1.5 Post-Delivery Tests: